 Will the sub-project: Yes/No Is this likely to have a significant effect and why?
-Proposed Works Demolition/Construction/Remodeling SML School (1) Demolition/ Construction/ remodeling CLB School (1) Demolition/Construction/ remodeling PJL (2) All workers are required to sign the CoC prior to starting any work.
-Workers must follow the Contractor's Training which shall include SEA/SH related topics.
-SEA/SH training can also be repeated when necessary, particularly where an incident of non-compliance has occurred.
-The Contractor is required to refer any community complaints with a SEA/SH component to the NRPB's GRM and will be dealt with appropriately.
-Depending on the needs of the complainant, referral to service providers and/or law enforcement will take place.
-Contractor to be encouraged to hire women to work on their projects to ensure gender equity/distribution, once the female applicants have the required skill, training or academic qualifications.
+Proposed Works Demolition/Construction/Remodeling SML School (1) Demolition/ Construction/ remodeling CLB School (1) Demolition/Construction/ remodeling PJL (2) upon the respect All workers are Workers must for SEA/SH related to necessary, particoccurred.
+The Contractor is SEA/SH compont appropriately.
+Deservice providers Contractor to be to ensure gender ently lead to consequences imposed by the Contractor ive worker. required to sign the CoC prior to starting any work. ollow the Contractor's Training which shall include topics.
+SEA/SH training can also be repeated when cularly where an incident of non-compliance has a required to refer any community complaints with a cent to the NRPB's GRM and will be dealt with epending on the needs of the complainant, referral to and/or law enforcement will take place. encouraged to hire women to work on their projects requity/distribution, once the female applicants have training or academic qualifications.
 Is there a possibility that there will be an increased exposure of the community to communicable diseases such as HIV/AIDS?
 No Risk of HIV/AIDS exposure is no more than it exists nationally.
 All Is there a risk that there will be increased safety concerns due to introduction of the project?
 Yes There might be crime/safety concerns due to increased number of workers concentrated in the same area, which will be mitigated according to the LMP in place and the fact that areas in question are regularly patrolled by the police.
-Community consultations and awareness campaigns will be held periodically during project implementation as a component of the SEP to address matters of safety both at the site and where workers reside.
-Contractor's Traffic Management Plan will outline the safety measures for movement of construction vehicles, transportation and disposal of materials and other related activities.
-182
+Community consultations and awareness campaigns will be held periodically during project implementation as a component of the SEI to address matters of safety both at the site and where workers resided Contractor's Traffic Management Plan will outline the safety measure for movement of construction vehicles, transportation and disposal of materials and other related activities.

 Will the sub-project: Yes/No Is this likely to have a significant effect and why?
-Proposed Works Demolition/Construction/Remodeling SML School (1) Demolition/ Construction/ remodeling CLB School (1) Demolition/Construction/ remodeling PJL (2) Is there a risk that the work will lead to substance abuse (drug abuse, excessive alcohol consumption, etc.)?
+Proposed Works Demolition/Construction/Remodeling SML School (1) Demolition/ Construction/ remodeling CLB School (1) Demolition/Construction/ remodeling PJL (2) 1&2 Is there a risk that the work will lead to substance abuse (drug abuse, excessive alcohol consumption, etc.)?
 No Contractor, in consultation with NRPB, shall take necessary actions to prevent improper behavior of its personnel.
 Regulations must be outlined at orientation with workers, prior to the commencement of the works.
 Contractor to have periodic meetings with staff.
 All Is there a possibility that there will be an increased exposure of the community to COVID-19?
 No with measures Mitigation and preventative measures will be in place to protect all concerned and will be referenced in the relocation logistics plan and C-ESMP.
 All Labor Is sues Are there potential hazards to the workers?
-Yes Good practice in Health and Safety, together with the C-ESMP and supervision, shall minimize potential hazards on construction workers.
-Asbestos and mold exposure assessment shall be completed before works commencement.
-182 Are the proper PPEs provided to the workers?
+Yes supervision, shall Health and Safety, together with the C-ESMP and minimize potential hazards on construction workers. old exposure assessment shall be completed before ement.
+Are the proper PPEs provided to the workers?
 Yes No Supervision, training, toolbox meetings, signs and supervision and inspections on site will aim to ensure that construction company and workers comply with requirements.
-182 Are COVID-19 provisions in place?
+1&2 Are COVID-19 provisions in place?
 Yes No Covid-19 provisions shall be part of contract requirements and the C-ESMP.
-Supervision and training shall ensure that construction company and workers comply with requirements.
-Any potential labor influx shall be also monitored and screened during arrival.
+Supervision and training shall ensure that construction company